firebus/splunk-jira/README.md

 ## Support

-Please open an issue if you have any trouble with the app, and please feel free to fork and make pull requests if you find a bug that you can fix or have an enhancement to add
+Please open an issue on github if you have any trouble with the app.
+Please feel free to fork and make pull requests if you find a bug that you can fix or have an enhancement to add.